-Laura is the bestselling author of seven books published by Random House, Wiley, and Berrett-Koehler, including her newest, Doing the Right Things Right: How the Effective Executive Spends Time (Jan.
-2016).
-Laura's books have been published in more than 20 foreign editions, and she is a featured columnist for the American Business Journal, LinkedIn, Time Management, and Productive magazines.
+Laura is the bestselling author of eight books published by Random House, Wiley, and Berrett-Koehler, including her newest, FASTER TOGETHER: Accelerating Your Team's Productivity (Jan.
+2018).
+Laura's books have been published in more than 20 foreign editions, and she is a featured columnist for the American Business Journal, Salesforce.com, and LinkedIn.
 Laura has produced more than 50 online training programs.